XiaodanXing/Guide4Yanglab/JADE2_Tutorial.md

 # send mail to this address
 #SBATCH --mail-user=your_email_address

+# job partition size
+#SBATCH --partition=small

 # load modules
 module load python/anaconda3
-# if you choose pytorch 1.12.1
+# if you choose Pytorch 1.12.1
 module load cuda/11.1-gcc-9.1.0
-# if you choose pytorch 1.9.0
+# if you choose Pytorch 1.9.0
 # module load cuda/10.2
-# we do not recommend you to use other pytorch versions
+# we do not recommend you to use other PyTorch versions

 # use absolute path (recommend)